maskangel1000/Chess/README.md

 4. Drag and click pieces to move them

 ## TODO
+- Make start menu
+- Make settings menu
+- Make button library for ease of use
 - Completely rewrite logic of Move.py
 - Improve graphics
 - Make website to play